kwalczak80/Speedy-cars/README.md

 ### Color Contrast Accessibility Validator

-The [Color Contrast Accessibility Validator] used to check if there is no contrast issue on the web page.
+The [Color Contrast Accessibility Validator](https://color.a11y.com/) was used to check if there is no contrast issue on the web page.

 [Contrast validation results](docs/validation/contrast-validation/color-contrast-accessibility-validator-results.JPG)